yusinto/relay-compiler-plus/example/README.md

 # to compile from schema.js
 npm run rcp-js

+# to compile from schema.js using a custom webpack config
+npm run rcp-js-custom

-# to compile from schema.graphql
+# to compile from schema.graphql or schema.json
 npm run rcp

 npm run dev